-The very basic idea behind LevelDB and BigTable of Google is Log-Structure Merge tree and Sorted String Table.
+The very basic idea behind LevelDB and BigTable of Google is Log-Structure Merge tree and Sorted String Table (SSTable).
 Generally LSM tree use a log to trace all index hence it has better read performance while trade off write performance.
 From bLSM (reference spot), we can easily spot the difference on design principles between LSM tree and B-tree.

 Another important data structure in LevelDB is Sorted String Table (SST).
 A sorted table stores a sequence of entries sorted by key.
 Each entry is either a value of this key nor a deletion marker of this key.